SchBenedikt/datamining/README.md

 ## 📩 Error Notifications

-If any errors occur, an email notification will be sent to `server@xn--schchner-2za.de`.
+If any errors occur, an email notification will be sent.

 ---